 JWC: What’s your biggest joy as a writer?

-Buchanan: Having someone tell me how much I made them laugh.
+Marlene: Having someone tell me how much I made them laugh.
 For a short period of time, I eased some tension, removed some pain, let them breathe a little easier.
 What could be better than knowing you helped someone?

 JWC: What do you wish people knew more about you?

-Buchanan: Honestly, I am a pretty private person.
+Marlene: Honestly, I am a pretty private person.
 I don’t share a lot about myself.
 I think being so shy when I was younger I learned to guard myself from others.
 As a younger person I always related better to adults than to my own age group.
 I think I have been helpful to a large number of people through my life.
 I hope I have.
 I would like for them to know, that at my core, I care.
 I want to help.
 I want to be appreciated.

 JWC: How would you encourage your younger self?

-Buchanan: “You don’t have to take nothin’ off’n nobody!”
+Marlene: “You don’t have to take nothin’ off’n nobody!”